Cat Vaccinations From Rush Animal Care Clinic P.C.

 When Does My Cat Need His Vaccines?

 There is a certain schedule that your veterinarian will follow when it comes to vaccinating your cat.
-When your cat is still a kitten, he will require vaccines from the time he is six to ten week through 15 weeks old.
+When your cat is still a kitten, he will require vaccines from the time he is eight to ten week through 16 weeks old.

-- Over 15 weeks: FVRCP, FeLV, and the rabies vaccine.
+- 16 weeks: FVRCP, FeLV, and the rabies vaccine.

 The schedule that your vet sets may differ based on your kitten's health and the schedule availability.

 When your cat is no longer a kitten, he will still need to be vaccinated.
 When you take your cat for his annual checkup, he will need a booster of FVRCP and rabies.
-If your cat is an outdoor cat who goes out unsupervised, the vet may also recommend annual FeLV vaccines.
+Our Feline Distemper vaccine has Feline Leukemia incorporated with it.
 If your vet sees fit, he may also suggest giving your cat one of the other vaccines recommended by the American Association of Feline Practitioners.

 Will My Cat Experience Side Effects From the Vaccines?